shubhamb04/Incode-Project_2/README.md

 - I used flexbox and grid to implement complex responsive layouts, this project helped me get better understanding of both.
 - It was pretty easy to align the elements with the help of Grid and Flexbox.

+## Form Validation
+- Validating each input field with proper validation in javaScript.
+- Used regular expression for the input validation.

 ## Challenges
 - One challenging task for me was to toggle menu without javaScript.
 - I never did it before only with CSS, so it was something new i learned.